mrceedjay/HU-058_ESPHome-NTC-LDR-Buzzer/README.md

 ![ESP32 3.3V](docs/images/esp32%203_3V.png)

-I had problem with OTA so i recommend using USB.
+I had problem with OTA when i compiled the new clock.yaml so i recommend using USB the first time.
 The problem was that the old code was still running after firmware upload.
+Smaller changes have worked to program OTA so i don't know why i had problem.

 I made a test automation in Home Assistant to automatically adjust the display brightness.
 It works but its just for demo.